Progarchives, the progressive rock ultimate discography

 A guest orchestra on two songs doesn't get in the way, and guest mellotron by producer Maurizio Vandelli is unobtrusive (odd since keyboardist Troaiano is listed as also playing mellotron)

-Frustrating for the minimal flashes of brilliance quickly getting run over by quieter introspective parts that don't always go anywhere.
+Partly frustrating for the flashes of brilliance sometimes not getting time to develop properly and sometimes getting run over by quieter introspective parts that don't always go anywhere.
 I don't mind RPI albums that don't have in your face rock flourishes and enjoy pastoral classical RPI when it is rich and complex.
-R.A.M. really lacks both ends on this: not much heavy, and too low in energy lacking complex arrangements in the quieter bits.
+But still R.A.M. has a subtlety to their playing and arrangements that is under the radar brilliant at times.

 Laid back 1970-1 Pink Floyd mixes with 1970-1 era acoustic Genesis.

-Fans of heavy guitar in RPI will find little here, as the guitar seems intentionally mixed low.
+Fans of heavy guitar in RPI will find some here, but throughout the guitar seems intentionally mixed low.
 Fans of early David Gilmour might want to check this out though.
-Interesting but not essential.
+A generally unnoticed treasure of RPI.

 MEMBERS LOGIN ZONE